 General Strategy: Debugging Application Deployment on DC/OS

-Now that we have defined a set of tools for debugging applications on DC/OS, let us consider a step-by-step general troubleshooting strategy for actually implementing pir available tools in an application debugging scenario.
+Now that we have defined a toolset for debugging applications on DC/OS, let us consider a step-by-step general troubleshooting strategy for actually implementing these tools in a application debugging scenario.
 Once we have gone over this general strategy, we will consider a few concrete scenarios of how to apply this strategy in the practice section.

 Beyond considering any information special to your scenario, a reasonable approach to debugging an application deployment issue is to apply our debugging tools in the following order: